Clozapine (Oral route)

 Clozapine is used to treat schizophrenia (mental disorder) in patients who have used other medicines that did not work well.
 It is also used to prevent suicidal behavior in patients with schizophrenia or schizoaffective disorder.
 Clozapine changes some of the chemicals in the brain that are thought to cause schizophrenia.

-This medicine is available only with our doctor's prescription.
-The Versacloz™ product is only available through a restricted program.
+This medicine is only available through a restricted program.
 You might be asked to read and sign papers that explain how the medicine works and some of the unwanted effects.

 Before Using This Medicine: